Ziyoviddin/Ziyoviddin/README.md

 - 👋 Hi, I’m @Ziyoviddin
 - 👀 I’m interested in learning new skills, discover new places and people.
-- 🌱 I’m currently deep-diving React.js.
+- 🌱 I’m currently learning Backend Technologies.
 - 💞️ I’m looking to collaborate on Web Projects.
 - 📫 How to reach me : ziyoviddinakramov@gmail.com  +905539571583 (Whatsapp and calls)